-The script of the play was first published in 1989 but is now difficult to find in the UK though it is apparently easily available in the USA (from where obtained my copy).
-A recording of one of the Brett/Hardwicke performance by a member of the audience has recently come to light but, of course, being recorded from audience is not of very good quality.
+The script of the play was first published in 1989 but is now difficult to find.
+A recording of one of the Brett/Hardwicke performances by a member of the audience has recently come to light but, of course, being recorded from audience is not of very good quality.
 I am not aware of any recordings of the Egan/Daws presentation.
 The play is also run occasionally in the USA and one of my favourite podcasts, I Hear of Sherlock Everywhere, interviewed the team responsible for one such production in 2007.

 Something I learned from Hardwicke is that Brett performed the play at the Mayfair Theatre as a private performance to an invited audience before the full public production.
 This version had a narrator and some of my words were delivered by a third person so there were three people performing this version.